Topic

 While that might look a bit overwhelming, it should be easy to follow what each register step does, each operating on a set of files in a subfolder and processing them in different ways.

 Please check out the Example project for a more complete picture of Saga.
-Simply open Package.swift, wait for the dependencies to be downloaded, and run the project from within Xcode.
-Or run from the command line: swift run.
 The example project contains articles with tags and pagination, an app portfolio, static pages, RSS feeds for all articles and per tag, statically typed HTML templates, and more.

-You can also check the source of loopwerk.io, which is completely built with Saga.
+You can also check the source code of loopwerk.io or getsaga.dev, both of which are completely built with Saga.

 Writers